Crew Deep

 "Crew Deep" is a single by American rapper Skillz.
-The song features guest vocals by rapper–singer Missy "Misdemeanor" Elliott and former Xscape member Kandi.
+The song features guest vocals by rapper–singer Missy Elliott and former Xscape member Kandi.
 It was released as the lead single from Skillz's unreleased album, I Ain't Mad No More (2002).

 Two versions of the single saw conflicting releases.
 One version was released as the music video and single version with the chorus being performed entirely by Kandi while sampled additional vocals were performed by Missy Elliott in the latter.
 An alternate version was released promotionally with the exclusion of Kandi's vocals and the extension of Missy Elliott performing the chorus entirely by herself; this version was also incorporated into "The V.A.
 Remix" featuring Elliott, Clipse and Pharrell Williams.

 Release

 Physical copies of the single were released on August 20, 2002.
 As the song obtained buzz, it was later featured on various compilations among the likes of Tony Touch's Hip Hop #71: True Gangsta and Soundbombing, Vol. 3 to further strengthen the song's charting performance.